 We ask that clients arrive 10 minutes prior to the appointment time given to fill out registration forms etc. The appointment length for scans is 10 to 45 minutes depending on which package you choose.
 This is to allow for scanning and preparation of DVD, CD Rom and prints.
 Our policy is not to exceed the scanning time beyond 30 minutes.
-Usually the scanning time will range from 15-30 minutes to allow for the recording printing of pictures and to ensure that we work in line with the ALARA principle (As Low As Reasonably Achievable).
+Usually the scanning time will range from 5-20 minutes and ensure that we work in line with the ALARA principle (As Low As Reasonably Achievable).
 This is a measure put in place for the safety of mother and baby.
 Often babies may not be in an ideal position on arrival therefore, the length of appointment will allow time for the baby to change position.
 Clients will also have time to move or walk around in order to get the best views of the baby.
 It is a common misconception that when clients come in they will leave with beautifully posed images and/or know the sex of their baby and some clients will arrive at 3D/4D ultrasound clinics with false expectations.
 Babies do have minds of their own and it is important to remember that images seen on the internet are often the best images that clinics have been able to produce and may have been made to look better with computer software.
-It does need to be remembered that even with all of our technology and the most skilful sonographers we still do not have full control over nature.
+It does need to be remembered that even with all of our technology and the most skilful Sonographers we still do not have full control over nature.
 Most mothers go home with the most amazing images and feel that they have really had a head start in bonding with their babies, although, there are those babies that often find it comfortable in a position that will not allow us to see faces or sometimes the sex of the baby.
-It should be noted that refunds are not given if this is the case as payment is taken for use of the clinic technology and sonographer time, we will however, offer one further free appointment.
-We are able to accommodate up to 6 members of clients family and friends at each scan appointment We would ask that small children and babies be accompanied by at least one adult to ensure that valuable scanning time is not lost.
+It should be noted that refunds are not given if this is the case as payment is taken for use of the clinic technology and Sonographer time, we will however, offer one further free appointment.
+We are able to accommodate up to 6 members of clients family and friends at each scan appointment.
+We would ask that small children and babies be accompanied by at least one adult to ensure that valuable scanning time is not lost.

 All Ultrasound scans should offer medical benefits and not be solely for aesthetics.
 Our 3D 4D scans are primarily intended to enhance parental bonding and to check well-being.
 2D scans are for reassurance and dating purposes. .
 Our Baby scans are not performed as a check for fetal abnormalities.
 If however, any abnormality is detected by the Sonographer, he/she will explain their findings as fully as possible and a referral will be made.
 It is vital that you get in contact with the midwife or GP to request further investigation.